-5-8.
-RENOVATION OF EXISTING WELLS.
 Well yield can be maintained by proper operating procedures.
-The most common cause of declining capacity in a well is incrustation which results from material being deposited on the well screen and thereby clogging the openings.
+The most common cause of dedining capacity in a well is incrustation which results from material being deposited on the well screen and thereby clogging the openings.
 A second cause is corrosion of the screen which is a chemical reaction of the metal.
 This action results in the screen being dissolved and enlarging the openings, allowing caving to occur.
 Records of pump performance and pumping levels are very important in a good maintenance program.

-a.
+- a.
 Incrustation.
 The effect of incrustation is usually decreased capacity due to clogging of the screen openings.
 For incrustation due to calcium deposits or precipitation of iron and manganese compounds, treatment with an acid solution will dissolve the deposits and open up the screen.
 For bacterial growths and slime deposits, a strong chlorine solution has been found effective.
-In some instances, explosives may be used to break up incrustation from wells in consolidated rock aquifers.
+In some instances, explosives may be used to break up incrustation from wells in consolidated rock aquifers. - b.

-b.
 Corrosion.
 The best method to prevent corrosion is to use a metal which is resistant to the attack.
 Once a screen has deteriorated, the only method of rehabilitation may be to remove it and install a new screen.
 The design of the initial installation should allow for removal of the screen in the future.
 Corrosion is also a problem in pumps.
 The use of pumps constructed of special non-corrosive materials will help.
 Care should be taken to use pumps with single metal types.
-Chemical inhibitors can be injected into wells to prevent corrosion, but this is costly.
+Chemical inhibitors can be injected into wells to prevent corrosion, but this is costly. - c.
+Downhole Inspections.

-c.
-Down Hole Inspections.
 Special television equipment has been developed to permit a visual inspection of a well.
 Special lighting will permit high resolution pictures even under water.
-Wells as deep as 900 m (3000 ft), in casings as small as 100 mm (4 in) diameter can be inspected.
-The entire inspection can be videotaped for later review.
+Wells as deep as 3000 feet, in casings as small as 4 inches diameter can be inspected.
+The entire inspection can be videotaped for later review. - d.
+Well cleaning.

-d.
-Well Cleaning.
 Where incrustation is a problem, periodic well cleaning (also called "well stimulation" or "well rehabilitation") may be practiced.
 An effective cleaning procedure should be developed and applied annually or more often if necessary.
-Maintenance procedures are given in "Ground Water and Wells" by Driscoll, Fletcher G.
+Maintenance procedures are given in Ground Water and Wells, and Water Well Technology.